isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/c-cstm-wktp-tabs/t-chg-ordr-tabs.md

 ---
 description: Steps to change the order of the tabs that appear in the Worktop.
-seo-description: Steps to change the order of the tabs that appear in the Worktop.
-seo-title: Change the tab order
 solution: Analytics
 title: Change the tab order
 topic: Data workbench